Portrayed By: John Goodman

 - Platonic Life-Partners: With San.
 Subverted in the tie-in comic series where it's revealed that they married and have a son together.

-- Put on a Bus: In Kingdom Kong, he mentions contemplating retiring in the aftermath of the irreversible harm Monarch have done to Skull Island, and he hands management of Monarch's Skull Island outpost over to Dr. Andrews.
-The Godzilla vs. Kong novelization reveals that Brooks went through with retiring from Monarch sometime after the Lind brothers' failed attempt at entering the Hollow Earth.
+- Put on a Bus: In Kingdom Kong, he mentions contemplating retiring in the aftermath of the irreversible harm Monarch have done to Skull Island under his leadership, and he hands management of Monarch's Skull Island outpost over to Dr. Andrews.
+The Godzilla vs. Kong novelization reveals that at some point after the Lind brothers' failed effort to enter the Hollow Earth, Brooks went through with retiring.

 - The Reliable One: During the preparation phases of the Skull Island Expedition, Brooks comes off as this.
 He's the one who's able to make the case for the expedition to the senator, putting it in terms (mainly that Monarch's discoveries could let America one-up the USSR) that convince the highly skeptical senator to agree to allow Monarch to piggyback along with the Landsat expedition, while all Randa had managed to accomplish was to come off as more and more unhinged throughout the same scene.